alexanderkell/elecsim/README.md

 ## Getting started

-Once elecsim is installed, create a python file and fill it with the following code:
+Once ElecSim is installed, create a python file and fill it with the following code:

 ```
 from elecsim.model.world import World